Descent098/ezcv/docs/included-themes.md

 ### Usage

-To use this theme in your code either initialize the project with "grayscale" as the theme, or set it in your ```config.yml``` file:
+To use this theme in your code either initialize the project with "resume" as the theme, or set it in your ```config.yml``` file:

 ```yaml
 ... # Other configuration settings